TheTrainingBoss/Sitefinity-Business-Workshop/Pages/readme.md

 ![](../media/image65.jpeg)

-> The contact information is rather squashed to the right side.
-To see
-> how this is fixed, read on to the [[Editing
-> Layout]{.underline}](#page-editing-layout) section coming up next.
+The contact information is rather squashed to the right side.
+To see how this is fixed, read on to the Editing Layout section coming up next.
->

 #### Note:
-> Are content blocks included in searches?
-Once indexing is
-> turned on, the content block is included in the search indexing
+Are content blocks included in searches?
+Once indexing is turned on, the content block is included in the search indexing automatically.
-> automatically.
 News, blogs, etc. are all included in searches.
->

 ##### Page Editing Layout

-> In the Editing Content example, we had an image of a truck pushed to the left side of the page and
-> contact information squashed well over to the right hand side.
-This is
-> because the predefined areas for content had too much space on the
-> left and too little on the right.
-By editing the layout, you can set
-> the proportions of the areas where content will go.
+In the Editing Content example, we had an image of a truck pushed to the left side of the page and contact information squashed well over to the right hand side.
+This is because the predefined areas for content had too much space on the left and too little on the right.
+By editing the layout, you can set the proportions of the areas where content will go.

 1. Open the *Contact Us* page for editing.
 This page was created in the previous Editing Content example.